hrlou/tetris/README.md

 # Goal

-Really cheap fast code for tetris using opengl
+Really cheap fast code for Tetris using OpenGL